petaverse-cloud/pv-docs-site/docs/petority/8_troubleshooting/2_device-pairing.md

 	Sometimes, resolving temporary connection issues can be achieved by restarting both your smartphone and the PHAST 1.

-5. Update Wagguracy Application:
+5. Update WAGGURACY Application:

-	Ensure that you are using the **latest** version of the Wagguracy application.
+	Ensure that you are using the **latest** version of the WAGGURACY application.
 Check for [available updates](/docs/petority/general-setting/update-app) in the app store or on the official website.

 6. [Check Battery Level:](/docs/devices/battery-charging/battery-checking)